xinyu-dev/NeMo-Skills/README.md

 # NeMo Skills

 NeMo-Skills is a collection of pipelines to improve "skills" of large language models.
-We mainly focus on the ability to solve mathematical problems, but you can use our pipelines for many other tasks as well.
+You can use it to generate synthetic data, train/evaluate models, analyzing outputs and more!
 Here are some of the things we support.

 - [Flexible inference](https://nvidia.github.io/NeMo-Skills/basics/inference): Seamlessly switch between API providers, local server and large-scale slurm jobs for LLM inference.
-- [Multiple formats](https://nvidia.github.io/NeMo-Skills/pipelines/checkpoint-conversion): Use any of the [NeMo](https://github.com/NVIDIA/NeMo), [vLLM](https://github.com/vllm-project/vllm)
+- [Multiple formats](https://nvidia.github.io/NeMo-Skills/pipelines/checkpoint-conversion): Use any of the [NeMo](https://github.com/NVIDIA/NeMo), [vLLM](https://github.com/vllm-project/vllm), [sglang](https://github.com/sgl-project/sglang)
   and [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) servers and easily convert checkpoints from one format to another.
 - [Model evaluation](https://nvidia.github.io/NeMo-Skills/pipelines/evaluation): Evaluate your models on many popular benchmarks
-    - Math problem solving: gsm8k, math, amc23, aime24, omni-math (and many more)
+    - Math problem solving: math, aime24, aime25, omni-math (and many more)
     - Formal proofs in Lean: minif2f, proofnet
     - Coding skills: human-eval, mbpp
     - Chat/instruction following: ifeval, arena-hard, mt-bench
-    - General knowledge: mmlu (generative), mmlu-pro
+    - General knowledge: mmlu, mmlu-pro, gpqa
 - [Model training](https://nvidia.github.io/NeMo-Skills/pipelines/training): Train models at speed-of-light using [NeMo-Aligner](https://github.com/NVIDIA/NeMo-Aligner/).

 You can find the full documentation [here](https://nvidia.github.io/NeMo-Skills/).
+To get started, follow this [tutorial](https://nvidia.github.io/NeMo-Skills/basics), browse available [pipelines](https://nvidia.github.io/NeMo-Skills/pipelines) or run `ns --help` to see all available commands and their options.

 ## OpenMathInstruct-2